sodadata/docs/soda-cloud/roles-and-rights.md

 ## Dataset and monitor owners

-There are two owernship roles in Soda Cloud that identify the user that owns a dataset or monitor.
+There are two ownership roles in Soda Cloud that identify the user that owns a dataset or monitor.
 These owners (and Admins) are the only users who can make changes to their own existing datasets and monitors.
 By default, the creator of the dataset or monitor becomes the **Dataset Owner** or **Monitor Owner**, respectively.
 <br />
 <br />